-Of course, even if an identity thief does somehow manage to hijack credentials like your bank account information or Social Security number, you're far from a lost cause.
+Of course, even if an identity thief does somehow manage to hijack credentials like your bank account information or Social Security Number, you're far from a lost cause.
 Subscribing to a credit alert service can go a long way in recovering from the damage done by hackers and identity thieves.

 With this kind of information provided regularly by a credit alert service, you could save yourself time and money - not to mention countless stressful hours - spent agonizing over recouping any ID-theft related losses and undoing the damage done to your credit history.
-The best method of identity protection is staying one step ahead of ID thieves, and a credit alert service can help you do exactly that.